chrisdecker/CSC220/Assignment_07/exercises.rst

             /** Main method omitted */
         }

+    * Missing close parenthesis and semi-colon.
+    * local variable must be ``final`` to be accessed from within an inner class.

 11. What is the listener interface for mouse pressed, released, clicked, entered, and exited?
 What is the listener interface for